Real-Dev-Squad/skill-tree-backend/README.md

 To check if the codebase is formatted, you can explicitly use `mvn spotless:check`

 The Continuous Integration build for pushed commits may fail when a Pull Request is created if your code doesn't follow project's formatting guideline.

-## Known Issues Faced by Other Developers

-1. Port 8080 Conflict: Make sure there is no other process running on the 8080 port where we are going to run our server check this with lsof -p PID (PID - port id)
-2. Local MySQL Conflict: Make sure there is no local Mysql running on the local machine

----